lalaithan/programming-journal/README.md

 - [August 5, 2020 (Ruby - AAO)](#august-5-2020)
 - [August 4, 2020 (Ruby - CW)](#august-4-2020)
 - [August 3, 2020 (Ruby - CW)](#august-3-2020)

 ---

+## October 31, 2020

+### Ruby

+#### App Academy Open > Full Stack Online - Intro to Programming > Advanced Problems > Adjacent Sum

+> Write a method `adjacent_sum` that takes in an array of numbers and returns a new array containing the sums of adjacent numbers in the original array.
+See the examples.

+##### Final Working Solution

+First, initialize an empty array called `new_arr`.
+Enumerate over the input `arr` using `each_with_index` and assigning each element `ele` with the indeces `i`.
+Next, use an `if` statement to check if the index isn't the last one by testing `i` against the `length` of `arr` minus `1`.
+For each value of `i`, add it to the value next to it and append the value onto the end of `new_arr`.
+Once the enumeration of the array is complete, return `new_arr`.

+#### App Academy Open > Full Stack Online - Intro to Programming > Advanced Problems > Pyramid Sum

+> Write a method `pyramid_sum` that takes in an array of numbers representing the base of a pyramid.
+The function should return a 2D array representing a complete pyramid with the given base.
+To construct a level of the pyramid, we take the sum of adjacent elements of the level below.

+##### Final Working Solution

+> tbc...

+---